-Why study Computer Information Systems: Concentration Information Assurance and Security at APSU?
+Why study B.S.
+CIS: Concentration Information Assurance and Security at APSU?

 The APSU Computer Science and Information Technology Department has dedicated full-time faculty members and features small class sizes.
-All classes are taught by professors and not graduate students.
+All classes are taught by professors and instructors satisfying APSU Faculty Qualifications Matrix.
 Many classes are conducted in modern computer labs, and all classrooms are “smart” classrooms, allowing computer-based demonstrations and lectures.

 What will I learn?